About Bak Kung

 Looking ahead, Francis will continue to find ways to generate revenue and streamline operations, applying learnings from his experience with DoorDash.

-For example, he optimized his delivery menu, improved prep station efficiency, launched Ads & Promotions to drive sales for Bak Kung, and added Storefront to add online ordering to his own website.
+For example, he optimized his delivery menu, improved prep station efficiency, launched Ads & Promotions to drive sales for Bak Kung, and added Online Ordering to add online ordering to his own website.
 He’s also starting to host other brands with Brand Licensing, increasing sales with more stores on the DoorDash app and website.

 With these improvements and the additional revenue, he'll be able to share his love for Korean cuisine with even more customers.